Painting A Watercolor Still-Life: An Apple And Kiwis

 Step 10: Painting White Tissue Paper

 To create the texture of the surface that the fruit is resting on – in this case, tissue paper – add more blue to the Cobalt Blue and Black mix and begin painting the edges, folds, and cast shadows of the tissue paper.
 NOTE: You want to mix this color with plenty of water to make it a very light tone.

 Step 11: A Fruitful Finish

 Finally, after your painting is completely dry, use the rubber cement pickup to remove the now dry masking fluid that you applied at the beginning.
+If you don’t have one of these, you can use your finger instead.
 Clean up these highlights and blend them with the surrounding green.
 For the last details, mix Burnt Umber and Black together to paint the seeds at the center of the kiwi halves.
 Once the painting is dry again, you’re done!